awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselineassociation.md

 After a scan completes, or after all approved and applicable updates have been installed, with reboots performed as necessary, patch compliance information is generated on an instance and reported back to the Patch Compliance service\.

 **Note**
-If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaselineAssociation` document, the instance is not rebooted after Patch Manager runs\.
+If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaselineAssociation` document, the instance isn't rebooted after Patch Manager runs\.
 For more information, see [Parameter name: `RebootOption`](#patch-manager-about-aws-runpatchbaselineassociation-parameters-norebootoption)\.

 For information about viewing patch compliance data, see [About patch compliance](sysman-compliance-about.md#sysman-compliance-monitor-patch)\.